openedx/edx-documentation/en_us/course_authors/source/proctored_exams/rpnow_results.rst

        the learner is no longer eligible for academic credit.

-.. _Determine if Learner Passed Proctoring Review:
+.. _Determine if Learner Passed RPNow Proctoring Review:

 *******************************************************
 Determine if a Learner Passed the Proctored Exam Review